18 top big data tools and technologies to know about in 2025

 15. Samza

-Samza is a distributed stream processing system that was built by LinkedIn and is now an open source project managed by Apache.
-According to the project website, Samza enables users to build stateful applications that can do real-time processing of data from Kafka, HDFS and other sources.
+Samza is a distributed stream processing system that was built by LinkedIn and has been an open source project managed by Apache since 2013.
+According to the project website, Samza enables users to build stateful applications for real-time processing of data from Kafka, HDFS and several other sources, with built-in integration to them.

 - The ability to run as an embedded library in Java and Scala applications.